OUR STAR TREK FOUND ITEM PROP GLASSES

 G011

-* Acording to this video by Penny Juday, the art department coordinator and archivist for Star Trek, these are plastic candleholders which were turned over and used as glasses.
+* Acording to this video by Penny Juday, the art department coordinator and archivist for Star Trek, these are plastic glass candleholders which were turned over and used as glasses.
+They came from Pier 1.

 * IAW also auctioned a shorter "glass", 5 x 2.5 x 2.5 inches.

-* The photo on the left is the Keos pattern.
+* The photo on the right in the second row is the Keos pattern.

 G012